yieng/FirstDrafter/README.md

 *without abandon, without editing, and without looking back*

 There are two versions of this app, each for a different purpose:
-- `writer-helper`: for writers who begin with a premise or an opening scene, and
+- `writer-helper.sh`: for writers who begin with a premise or an opening scene, and
-- `start-at-the-end`: for writers who begin with the ending.
+- `start-at-the-end.sh`: for writers who begin with the ending.

 They work in similar ways.
 For simplicity, both are called FirstDrafter.